 Everyone Has Their Own Unique Metabolic Type

 Many people come to my office eating very high-quality nutritious foods and are still quite sick.
-They haven’t touched sugar or junk food in ages and still suffer with many health problems.
+They haven’t touched sugar or junk food in ages and still suffer from many health problems.
 There are a number of reasons for this, but one of the major physical ones is related to the fact that they are not eating appropriate foods for their metabolic type.

 Simple Fuel Analogy